Exact Moment Representation in Polynomial Optimization: Finite Convergence and Exactness

-\begin{definition}[MoM Exactness] We say that the MoM relaxation $(\cL_{2d}(\vb g))_{d \in \N}$ is \emph{exact} for $f$ on the basic closed semialgebraic set $S$ if: \begin{itemize} \item it has the finite convergence property; \item for every $k \in \N$ big enough, for $d=d(k) \in \N$ big enough, every truncated functional minimizer is coming from a probability measure supported on $S$, i.e. $\cL_{2d}^{\min}(\vb g)^{[k]} \subset \cMone(S)^{[k]}$. \end{itemize} \end{definition} If not specified, $S$ will be the semialgebraic set $S=\cS(\vb g)$ defined by $\vb g$.
+{Notice that, by definition, if the conditions for SoS and MoM finite convergence, and SoS exactness, hold true at order $d$, then they hold true at order $k$ for all $k\ge d$.}

-MoM exactness may be considered as a particular instance of the so called \emph{Moment Problem} (i.e. asking if $\sigma \in \R[\vb X]^*$ is coming from a measure) or of the \emph{Strong Moment Problem} (i.e. asking that the measure has a specified support).
-More precisely, MoM exactness can be considered as a \emph{Truncated Strong Moment Property} (since we are considering functionals restricted to polynomials up to a certain degree).
+For the moment hierarchy we can ask the property that every truncated functional minimizer is {represented by} a measure. {This is the most natural condition which implies the finite convergence of the MoM hierarchy.
+We will show in \Cref{sec::flat_tru} that flat truncation (the condition used in practice to verify the finite convergence and to extract the minimizers) implies that every truncated functional minimizer is represented by a measure.}

-We recall results of strong duality, i.e. cases when we know that $f^*_{\sos,d}=f^*_{\mom,d}$, that will be using.
-See also \Cref{prop:radical closed}.
+{In the following we denote $\cMone(S)$ the finite positive Borel probability measure supported on $S$, which are identified with the induced moment linear functionals $f \mapsto \int f \dd \mu$ acting on polynomials. $\cMone(S)^{[k]}$ denotes the restrictions of such linear functionals to polynomials of degree $\le k$.} \begin{definition}[MoM Exactness] We say that the MoM hierarchy $(\cL_{2d}(\vb g))_{d \in \N}$ is \emph{exact} for $f$ if: \begin{itemize} \item it has the finite convergence property, and \item for every $k \in \N$, there exists $d=d(k) \in \N$ such that every truncated functional minimizer is {represented by} a probability measure supported on $S$, i.e. $\cL_{2d}^{\min}(f;\vb g)^{[k]} \subset \cMone(S)^{[k]}$. \end{itemize} \end{definition}